Top 10 Food Delivery Apps in Southeast Asia : Check Everything About the Key Players!

 The food delivery sector is growing dramatically, and the Asia Pacific dominates an on-demand app that delivers the order right at the consumer’s door.
 On-demand apps like GoJek, GrabFood, FoodPanda, and Deliveroo are market leaders helping businesses achieve success and have stable financial backing.
 Even smaller local startups are making noticeable waves helping to gain a solid reputation in the food delivery market.
 It also helps them to enhance their customer base right under your competitors’ nose.
 Explore the top players of the Southeast Asia food delivery market, check to know how they achieved success in the market.

 Deliveroo was founded by Greg Orlowski and Will Shu in 2013, the company headquarter is located in London.
-The company generates revenue by charging commission from restaurant and order fees from customers.
-It operates successfully in different locations across Ireland, United Kingdom, Australia, the Netherlands, France, Belgium, Spain, Italy, the United Arab Emirates, New Zealand, Singapore, Kuwait, Puerto Rico, Hong Kong, and many more.
-(Source)
+The company generates revenue by charging commissions from restaurants and order fees from customers.
+It operates successfully in different locations across Ireland, the United Kingdom, Australia, the Netherlands, France, Belgium, Spain, Italy, the United Arab Emirates, New Zealand, Singapore, Kuwait, Puerto Rico, Hong Kong, and many more.

 The financial backing of the company is valued at around USD 2 billion.
 Deliveroo introduced a subscription-based “Plus” delivery service in Singapore; the company adopts dynamic pricing costs $10.90 SGD per month in exchange for delivery.
 The platform significantly cut down on their delivery times with the real-time dispatch algorithm called Frank.